 service dog trainers local dog trainers school for dog trainers

-If you are considering bringing a dog into your family, please read this poem and the text below.
-At Time 4 Obedience, we are firm believers proper training and socialization will absolutely make or break the way your dog fits into your home and into society...
+At Time 4 Obedience, we are firm believers proper training and socialization will make or break your dog's ability to fit into your home and into society.

 “My family brought me home, all cradled in their arms.
 They cuddled me and smiled at me and said I was full of charm.
 They played with me and laughed with me and showered me with toys.
 I sure did love my family, especially the little girls and boys.”